 Here’s how others on myRAteam deal with addiction suspicion and what you can do to maintain a good quality of life while avoiding uncomfortable interactions.

-Being shamed or regarded with suspicion when you seek treatment for pain can be hurtful and isolating.
-Unfortunately, it’s not an unusual experience.
-Members on myRAteam report instances of being shamed by close family and friends and even healthcare professionals for needing pain medication.
+Being shamed or regarded with suspicion when you seek support for pain can be hurtful and isolating, and it’s not an unusual experience.
+Members of myRAteam report instances of being shamed by close family and friends and even health care professionals for needing pain medication.

 “My husband jabs at the fact that I have to take medication for the pain and makes me feel like I am an addict,” one member wrote.

 Another member shared her negative experiences at the pharmacy: “They look at me as if I’m a drug addict when I pick up my meds every month.”